SeunMatt/spring-cloud-open-feign-book-demo/README.md

 # Spring Cloud OpenFeign Book Demo

-This is the complete source code for the Spring Cloud OpenFeign Book by Seun Matt.
+This is the complete source code for the Spring Cloud OpenFeign Book

 # Running Tests Locally